Win Chas Jacobs original in our competition

 In which year did Chas take up painting?

-Fill in the coupon found in this week’s edition of the Lancaster Guardian, or next week’s edition of The Visitor, and send to Chas Jacobs Competition, The Visitor and Lancaster Guardian, 41 Northgate, White Lund, Morecambe, LA3 3PA.
+Fill in the coupon found in the Lancaster Guardian or The Visitor, and send to Chas Jacobs Competition, The Visitor and Lancaster Guardian, 41 Northgate, White Lund, Morecambe, LA3 3PA.

 The closing date is Tuesday, November 21.
 Only one entry per household will be accepted.

-Entries will only be accepted using the entry coupon found in this week’s Lancaster Guardian and next week’s edition of The Visitor.
+Entries will only be accepted using the entry coupon found in The Visitor or the Lancaster Guardian.

 Almost Done!